-CONTROLLING FOR WEALTH, THERE IS "NO EVIDENCE THAT LEGACY PREFERENCES POLICIES THEMSELVES EXERT AN INFLUENCE ON GIVING BEHAVIOR."
-One interesting study by Jonathan Meer of Stanford and Harvey S. Rosen of Princeton finds that giving at one unnamed private nonprofit university increased as children of alumni entered high school, but it also found that alumni giving "fell off a cliff" when a child was rejected.42 The message sent-that even with a preference, your child was not good enough-may be particularly hard for alumni to take.43 Indeed, they may be even more angered by rejection than would be the case had they not had their expectations raised by the existence of legacy preferences.44 Significantly, as universities become increasingly selective, the proportion of alumni children rejected may increase, thereby angering donors.
-As a result, it is not clear that the net effect of legacy preferences on donations is positive, and Meer and Rosen make no claim that legacy preferences increase overall giving.45
+One interesting study by Jonathan Meer of Stanford and Harvey S. Rosen of Princeton finds that giving at one unnamed private non-profit university increased as children of alumni entered high school, but it also found that alumni giving "fell off a cliff" when a child was rejected.
+The message sent-that even with a preference, your child was not good enough-may be particularly hard for alumni to take.
+Indeed, they may be even more angered by rejection than would be the case had they not had their expectations raised by the existence of legacy preferences.
+Significantly, as universities become increasingly selective, the proportion of alumni children rejected may increase, thereby angering donors.
+As a result, it is not clear that the net effect of legacy preferences on donations is positive, and Meer and Rosen make no claim that legacy preferences increase overall giving.

-To add to all this suggestive research, a new rigorous study by Chad Coffman of Winnemac Consulting, LLC, and his coauthors Tara O'Neil and Brian Starr looks at alumni giving from 1998 to 2007 at the top one hundred national universities as ranked by U.S. News & World Report to examine the relationship between giving and the existence of alumni preferences.
-Of those schools, roughly three-quarters provide legacy preferences.46
+To add to all this suggestive research, Chapter 5 includes a new rigorous study by Chad Coffman of Winnemac Consulting, LLC, and his coauthors Tara O'Neil and Brian Starr.
+They look at alumni giving from 1998 to 2007 at the top one hundred national universities as ranked by U.S. News & World Report to examine the relationship between giving and the existence of alumni preferences.
+Of those schools, roughly three-quarters provide legacy preferences.

-Coffman and his colleagues find that schools with preferences for children of alumni did have higher overall giving per alumni (\$317 versus \$201), but that this advantage resulted because the alumni in schools with alumni preferences tended to be wealthier.
-Controlling for the wealth of alumni, they find "no evidence that legacy preference policies themselves exert an influence on giving behavior."47 After controls, alumni gave only \$15.39 more on average in legacy-granting institutions but even that slight advantage is from a statistical perspective uncertain.48 They conclude: "after inclusion of appropriate controls, including wealth, there is no statistically significant evidence of a causal relationship between legacy preference policies and total alumni giving at top universities."49
+Coffman and his colleagues find that schools with preferences for children of alumni did have higher overall giving per alumni

+(\$317 versus \$201), but that this advantage resulted because the alumni in schools with alumni preferences tended to be wealthier.
+Controlling for the wealth of alumni, they find "no evidence that legacy preference policies themselves exert an influence on giving behavior."
+After controls, alumni gave only \$15.39 more on average in legacy-granting institutions, but even that slight advantage is from a statistical perspective uncertain.
+They conclude: "after inclusion of appropriate controls, including wealth, there is no statistically significant evidence of a causal relationship between legacy preference policies and total alumni giving at top universities."

-Coffman and colleagues also examine what happened to giving at seven institutions that dropped legacy preferences during the time period of the study: Georgia Tech, Texas A&M, the University of Georgia, the University of Iowa, the University of Massachusetts at Amherst, the University of Nebraska, and Vanderbilt.50 They find "no short-term measurable reduction in alumni giving as a result of abolishing legacy preferences."51 After Texas A&M eliminated the use of legacy preferences in 2004, for example, donations took a small hit, but then increased substantially from 2005 to 2007.52
+Coffman and colleagues also examine what happened to giving at seven institutions that dropped legacy preferences during the time period of the study: Georgia Tech, Texas A&M, the University of Georgia, the University of Iowa, the University of Massachusetts at Amherst, the University of Nebraska, and Vanderbilt.
+They find "no short-term measurable reduction in alumni giving as a result of abolishing legacy preferences."
+After Texas A&M eliminated the use of legacy preferences in 2004, for example, donations took a small hit, but then increased substantially from 2005 to 2007.